rluba/hamjest/README.md

 	Expected: is animal with name length a number greater than <5>
 	     but: name length of {"name":"bob","age":12} was <3>

 ## More matchers and examples
 Have a look at the [test suite](./test/) to see lots of usage examples [for each matcher](./test/matchers/) as well as the [assertThat](./test/assertThatSpec.js) and [promiseThat](./test/promiseThatSpec.js) functions.

+## Suggestions
+Do you have an idea how to make a matcher's error description even more readable?
+Dies Hamjest lack a crucial matcher?
+(I'm sure it does...)

+Just drop me a message or - even better - send me a pull request.

 # License